Colorado has opted out of the federal bankruptcy exemptions. Colorado residents must use the Colorado exemptions.

 - These maybe doubled if a husband and wife file together.

-After October 1, 2020 at least 80% of Disposable a wages are exempt.
+80% of Disposable a wages are exempt.
 Disposable earnings are the sum of compensation for personal labor or services and funds held in or payable from any health, accident, or disability insurance, minus any amounts required by law to be withheld.

 There are special exemptions provisions for active and former military members.
 Any money received as a pension, compensation, or allowance arising out of a person’s services in the armed forces during a time of war or armed conflict are exempt.